seehwan/js_node_browser/README.md

 - `GET /api/search?query=<text>` — returns up to 5 matching locations from the Open-Meteo
   geocoding service.
 - `GET /api/weather?lat=<latitude>&lon=<longitude>` — returns current weather and daily
-  forecast data for the provided coordinates.
+  forecast data for the provided coordinates, plus nearby popular cities with their current conditions.

 Both routes keep API keys out of the browser by letting the Node server call the external APIs.